Hoopaugi/Message-Board/plan.md

 - Ability for users to show their username attached to comments and threads.
 (Would go against the anonymous principle)
 - Document PUT and DELETE methods relating to updating and deleting threads and comments
 - How to keep track of which comments, threads and users the user has hidden.
 (Most likely something in the frontend)
+- Should threads and comments have a property indicating it's order by an incrementing number starting from 1
+- Should the above property be the document id?
+- Comment / thread posting options (Show username, show user role)
+- Some sort of log for moderator actions.
+(Publicly visible?)
+- Moderation actions (Banning, comment muting, thread muting)
+- Moderators can give warnings to users (Would require some sort of notification / direct messaging)
+- Tracking of how many times a thread has been viewed by users (Could play into bump order?)
+- Allow users to report things
+- Comment replying
+- If the site were to be actually hosted, monetization would have to be figured out to keep the lights on
+- Users should be able to share links to specific comments
+- Editing a comment or a thread should mark it in some way.
+Should edits be tracked?

 ## 2. Tech stack & Development practices